nvh95/jest-preview/CONTRIBUTING.md

 We appreciated any help.
 There is not a thing as a small contribution.
 If you see a typo, send us a PR.
 If you experience a bug, please open an issue.
 If you have a suggestion, let us know.
 Below are some ways you can contribute to Jest Preview:

-- **Submit bugs or issues:**: Software is full of bugs.
+- **Submit bugs or issues**: Software is full of bugs.
 Jest Preview is no exception.
 If you use Jest Preview and find a bug, please open an issue at [Jest Preview's issues](https://github.com/nvh95/jest-preview/issues)
 - **Docs**: We have a documentation site at [www.jest-preview.com](https://www.jest-preview.com/docs/getting-started/intro), it's very easier to contribute to the documentation by using `Edit this page` button at the bottom of each page.
 If you see a typo, an unclear page or incorrect grammar, please send us a PR.
 - **Fix bugs**: We are tracking bugs at [Issues](https://github.com/nvh95/jest-preview/issues).
 Please [claim an issue](#claim-issues) then open a PR to fix a bug.
 - **Add new features**: Do you use Jest Preview for your projects and find out Jest Preview is missing a feature?
 Please open an issue to discuss it.
 And it's great if you can help to implement that feature.